jgarber623/sixtwothree.org/src/posts/_posts/2014-07-16-the-internet-never-forgets.md

   - title: Twitter
     url: https://twitter.com/jgarber/status/489455441551036417
 date: 2014-07-16 12:10:32 -0400
-excerpt: 'You may have heard someone say, “The Internet never forgets.”
-This couldn’t be further from the truth.'
+excerpt: You may have heard someone say, “The Internet never forgets.”
+This couldn’t be further from the truth.
+tags:
+  - indieweb
+  - linkrot
-tags: indieweb linkrot preservation
+  - preservation
 title: “The Internet Never Forgets”
 ---